Dash1704/CV/README.md

 METROLPOLITAN POLICE (20/04/2016 - 11/01/2022)
 Police Constable

-- Any experience, including roles and responsibilities and results achived in bullet point format.
-- Full time police officer working as a first responder to 999 calls and then as a firearms officer protecting key sites in London.
+- Full time police officer working as a first responder to 999 calls and then as a firearms officer protecting key sites in London, which involved staying calm under pressure and making decisions in stressful situations.

-**Company Name** (start-date to end-date)
-_Your job title_
+- Worked in an investigative role, involving sound, evidence-based decision making and problem-solving, bringing perpetrators to justice.

 - Any experience relevent to software development